Skip to Content

 Both are important, but not necessarily in that order…

 Many times we see Managers who will prioritize (at the expense of the people) activities that help make a profit for the Company.
-While making a profit is important, doing so at the expense of the welfare of the team is extremely short-ranged thinking.
+While making a profit is important, doing so at the expense of the welfare of the team is extremely short-sighted leadership.
 Think about it this way…have you ever been too busy driving that you can’t stop to fill up your tank with gas?
 Neglected long enough, you will find that your car will no longer run.
-Same is true for people.
+The same is true of people.

 The Goose and the Golden Eggs